alibaba/async_simple/docs/docs.en/Executor.md

     virtual IOExecutor* getIOExecutor() = 0;
 ```

 - `Virtual bool schedule(Func func) = 0;`.
 It would schedule a lambda function to execute.
-The implementation is required to schedule the lambda to any threads to execute.
+When `scheudle(Func)` returns true, the implementation is required to schedule the lambda to any threads to execute.
 - `virtual bool currentThreadInExecutor() const = 0;`.
 It would check if the current thread are in the executor.
 - `virtual ExecutorStat stat() const = 0;`.
 It would return the state information of the executor.
 - `virtual Context checkout();` It would be called in case the user (Lazy, Uthread and Future/Promise) want to leave the current thread.
 The return value of `checkout` is the identity of the current thread.
 User who want to schedule back to the original thread should use the identity returned from `checkout`.